deepskies/DeepUQ/README.md

 ## Installation

-### Install via venv and pypi
+### Install the deepuq package via venv and pypi
 > python3.10 -m venv test_env

->source test_env/bin/activate
+> source test_env/bin/activate

 > pip install deepuq

-> pip show deepuq
+Now you can run some of the scripts!
+> UQensemble --generatedata
+^`generatedata` is required if you don't have any saved data.
+You can set other keywords like so.

-Verify the install works by also pip installing pytest, cd'ing to the DeepUQ/ directory, and running
+It's also possible to verify the install works by running:
 > pytest

-### Clone this repo
+### Preferred dev install option: Poetry
+If you'd like to contribute to the package development, please follow these instructions.

-First, cd to where you'd like to put this repo and type:
+First, navigate to where you'd like to put this repo and type:
 > git clone https://github.com/deepskies/DeepUQ.git

 Then, cd into the repo:
 > cd DeepUQ

-### Preferred installation method: Poetry
 Poetry is our recommended method of handling a package environment as publishing and building is handled by a toml file that handles all possibly conflicting dependencies.
 Full docs can be found [here](https://python-poetry.org/docs/basic-usage/).